isomerpages/psd-publicservice/_faqs/Application Process.md

 <p><strong>What do I do if my education or employment institution is not in the list?</strong>
 </p>
 <p>If you are unable to find your educational institution or employer in
-the 'Name of ...' list after clicking the binocular icon, please check the 'Didn't find what you were looking for?' box and enter your educational institution's or employer's name.</p>
+the 'Institution' or the 'Organisation' list after clicking the binocular icon, please check the 'Didn't find what you were looking for?' box and enter your educational institution's or employer's name.</p>
 <hr>
 <p><strong>When will I get a response for my job application?</strong>
 </p>